 Adaptive has partnered with Microsoft Healthcare NExT initiative to map and decode the human immune system, nature’s most finely tuned diagnostic.
 Together we are using immunosequencing, proprietary computational modeling, and machine learning to map T-cell receptor (TCR) sequences to the antigens they bind.
 Using this data, we aim to translate the natural diagnostic capability of the immune system into the clinic.

-We are building a map that links millions of T-cells with the millions of pathogens they are specifically targeted to attack, making the diagnosis of disease far more efficient and precise.
+We are building a map that links trillions of TCRs with the millions of clinically-relevant antigens they are specifically targeted to attack, making the diagnosis of disease far more efficient and precise.
 This will make it possible to read what an immune system has fought or is currently fighting, with the goal of creating a better diagnostic for all diseases—from cancer to autoimmune conditions to infectious diseases.

 As part of this collaboration, we are interested in investigating sample sets that can be mined for disease-associated TCRs, on the scale of 100s to 1000s of samples, in the disease areas mentioned below.

 Learning to decode the immune system to diagnose disease

 The immune system is nature’s most finely-tuned diagnostic, providing a fingerprint of a person’s health in their blood